-- 1 12 oz. can evaporated milk
+- 12 ounces evaporated milk

-- 1 C milk
+- 1 cup milk

-- 1/2 tsp ground cumin
+- 1/2 teaspoon ground cumin

-- 1/4 tsp chipotle chili powder
+- 1/4 teaspoon chipotle chili powder

 - juice of 1 lime

-- 5 oz about 2 Cups grated Monterrey Jack Cheese
+- 2 cups Monterrey Jack Cheese grated

-- 1/3 C fresh cilantro chopped
+- 1/3 cup fresh cilantro chopped

-In a heavy bottomed dutch oven or stock pot, heat oil over medium heat until it starts to shimmer.
+- In a heavy bottomed dutch oven or stock pot, heat oil over medium heat until it starts to shimmer.
 Place onions and garlic in oil and let cook until the onion starts to soften, about 6 minutes.

-Add the chicken broth and diced potatoes to the pot, bring to a low boil, cover and cook until the potatoes pierce easily with a fork.
+- Add in the cumin and chili powder and stir until very fragrant, about 1 minute.
+Add the chicken broth and diced potatoes to the pot, bring to a low boil, cover and cook until the potatoes pierce easily with a fork.-- about 20 minutes.

-While the potatoes are cooking, melt the butter in a medium sized sauce pan.
+- While the potatoes are cooking, melt the butter in a medium sized sauce pan.
 Once melted stir in the flour and cook, stirring constantly for a minute.

 - Continue to stir and cook for 1 minute longer.
 Remove from the heat and stir in the cheese.

-Once the potatoes are cooked, stir the corn, beans, and green chilies into the broth and potatoes.
+- Once the potatoes are cooked, stir the corn, beans, and green chilies into the broth and potatoes.